Discover how director Solomon Jagwe transformed ActorCore’s 3D people into an all-singing and dancing music video audience.

 Solomon W. Jagwe is the co-Founder of Sowl Studios and the creator and director of The Adventures of Nzoka and Nankya, an app and animated series that helps children and adults learn Luganda and other Ugandan Languages.
 Jagwe has a passion for writing stories and creating 3D animated short films and cinematics, with his most recent endeavours seeing him use Unreal Engine and iClone to create his content.

-Jagwe latest project saw him transform ActorCore’s 3D people into an all-singing and dancing crowd for a music concert.
+Jagwe latest project saw him transform ActorCore’s 3D people into an all-singing and dancing crowd animation for a music concert.
 Here he reveals how…

 “I was super excited when Reallusion released the first batch of the ActorCore Characters, mainly because I had this vision of creating a music video featuring a MetaHuman lead singer with a fun audience dancing to the song he was performing.”